The Myth of the Virgin Rainforest

 In 2006 and again in 2013, I visited Pa Lungan as a journalist.
+Reporting for this story was made possible in part by a fellowship from the International Center for Journalists (ICFJ).
 During my initial visit, I became acquainted with a villager named Walter Paran.
 He is a thoughtful middle-aged man with slow and deliberate speech, a calm composure, and muscles shaped by a life lived off the land.
 In 2014 I wrote about Paran in a travel story that documented my search to find him after the intervening seven years to see how he and his neighbors were surviving in the face of widespread logging.

 When I asked Paran questions about his life on both of my trips to the highlands, he took me on walks to convey his sense of place.
 Everything he knows and needs to know about who he is and who his ancestors were can be found in the physical world around him.